sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 ## Caricature recognition

-The main developmental protocol to evaluate caricature recognition is to ask a subject "where is the {object}" among a set of one matching object caricature and non-matching object caricature <d-cite key="smith2003learning"></d-cite>.
+The main developmental protocol to evaluate caricature recognition is to ask a subject "where is the {object}" among a set of one word-matching object caricature and other non-matching object caricatures <d-cite key="smith2003learning"></d-cite>.
 This has been recently adapted to vision-language models by giving the object name to the language encoder and retrieving the closest image embeddings in a set of images <d-cite key="sheybani2024modelvsbaby"></d-cite>.

-Here, we modify their evaluation protocol to include a broader set of models.
+Here, we modify their evaluation protocol to include models beyond vision-languages models.
 We take the BabyVsModels dataset <d-cite key="sheybani2024modelvsbaby"></d-cite>, which contains 8 categories, each with 5 and 8 different images for realistic and caricatures, respectively.
-We create the set of all possible triplets, each constructed with a realistic image of an object, one caricature from the same category and one caricature from a different category.
-We compute their image representations and test whether the cosine similarity between the representation of the realistic image and its category matching caricature is higher than the cosine similarity between the realistic image representation and the non-matching caricature.
-We define the recognition accuracy as the success rate.
+We create the set of all possible triplets, each constructed with a realistic image of an object, one caricature from the same category as the realistic image and one caricature from a different category.
+We compute their image representations and test whether the cosine similarity between the representation of the realistic image and its category-matching caricature is higher than the cosine similarity between the realistic image representation and the non-matching caricature.
+We define the recognition accuracy as the success rate across al triplets.
 We replicate the process with a harder 8-choices (versus two-choices) classification variant to check whether the difficulty of the task impact our results.
-We use 100 tuples per realistic image.
+In this case, we use 100 tuples per realistic image.
 Furthermore, to estimate the recognition performance of models on normal images, we also compute the success rate on realistic images.